 This hairstyle can be adorned with hair accessories such as cowrie shells, hair strings or braid rings.
 What I like about bantu knots is that you can take down the bantu and just wear your twists down or style it in any hairstyle of your choice.

 RELATED POST: 10 Effective Natural Hair Growth Products You Should Try For Fast Hair Growth

 9. Rubberband Styled Bun

 Rather than wearing just a plain bun, you can style the front part of your hair in any style of your choice.
 You can also take down the front section to wear a twist out, on days when you feel like letting some of your hair down.

-Hair rings were added to this style, for some elegance.
-What I like about this hairstyle is that it’ great for all ages.
-Which means that you can wear matching hairstyles with your daughter(s) with this hairstyle.
+Braid rings were added to this style, for some elegance.
+What I like about this hairstyle is that it’s great for all ages.
+This means that you can wear matching hairstyles with your daughter(s) with this hairstyle.

 Duration: Up to one week